Rwothoromo/Rwothoromo/README.md

 </table>

-Beyond _Geek_, I occassionally write when inspired on my [site](https://rwothoromo.wordpress.com) _(you might love the poetry)_.
+Beyond the default _Geek_ state, I occassionally write when inspired on my [site](https://rwothoromo.wordpress.com) _(you might love the poetry)_.
 You can also find some of my works on [medium](https://medium.com/@rwothoromo).
 I love comedy, sci-fi, chess, good music and movies.
-I recommend [CGMeetUp](https://www.youtube.com/user/CGMeetUp) if you love animations and [DUST](https://www.youtube.com/channel/UC7sDT8jZ76VLV1u__krUutA) for that awesome futuristic sci-fi stuff; both are on YouTube.
+I recommend [CGMeetUp](https://www.youtube.com/user/CGMeetUp) if you love animations and [DUST](https://www.youtube.com/channel/UC7sDT8jZ76VLV1u__krUutA) for that awesome futuristic sci-fi stuff.

 You and I can be friends, workmates, connections, name it!
 So, why not connect with me!?